mpoquet/mpoquet.github.io/src/jobs.rst

 Do feel free to :ref:`contact_me` if you would like to work with us on similar questions.

-The list below contains details on the development and research projects that I can supervise this year for Bachelor and Master students at Univ.
-Toulouse.
+The list below contains details on the development and research projects that I plan to supervise this year for Bachelor and Master students.
+I may be interested in supervising other projects.
+Do feel free to :ref:`contact_me` if you want to do something aligned with my research/teaching interests or close to the previous :ref:`supervised_project_groups` that I supervised.

 Sujets de projet (2025-2026)
 ----------------------------